eliasffyksen/rasm/README.md

 `decode.c`, like `print_instr_R_type`, and a case should be added in both the `print_instr` and `get_instr_type` functions (also in `decode.c`).

-The registers and register ABI is also defined in `tokenizer.l`.
+The registers and register ABI is also defined in `scanner.l`.

 Further types data types are also defined in `AST.h`.